Skip to main content

 Quick recoveryAbout 5-7 days to resume daily activities

 💡 Dr. Liu's Recommendation: "Underarms are the ideal area for micro-curettage surgery.
-Unlike hand sweating, underarm surgery has absolutely no compensation risk, and the effect is permanent—it's the most cost-effective choice in the long run."
+Unlike hand sweating, underarm surgery has in our experience no compensation risk, and the effect is long-lasting—it's the most cost-effective choice in the long run."

 Plantar Hyperhidrosis (Foot Sweating)